1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Master artist and apprentice pairs who are Wyoming-based and share a common cultural group.
+According to the current listing, eligibility includes: Master artist and apprentice pairs who are Wyoming-based and share a common cultural group.
 Apprentices must be Wyoming residents for at least 2 years prior to application.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.